Jadael/TMT/RhythML.md

 9. **Empty Cells**:
    - An empty cell or a cell containing only whitespace or comments will leave the output's current voltage as-is, unless that "current voltage" was from a gate, trigger, or retrigger, in which case it reverts to 0.0.

-Note that unlike MIDI or a Tracker, a single cell with a pitch in it does NOT automatically generate an associated gate or "note on", it just outputs one voltage to one output, like a CV sequencer.
-You would need to sequence the rhythm you want using another column, or handle rhythm with another module such as a clock or another sequencer (potentially another Spellbook!).
+Note that unlike MIDI or a Tracker, a single cell with a pitch in it does NOT automatically generate an associated gate or "note on", it just outputs one voltage for each column, like any typical eurorack CV sequencer.
+You would need to sequence the rhythm you want using another column, or handle rhythm with another module such as a clock or another sequencer (potentially even another Spellbook module!).

 Remember, any column can be for used for anything you need a voltage for: pitches, gates, velocity, CVs, etc. Think modular!

 ### Comments
 - Any text following a `?` in a cell is considered a comment (until the next `,`) and is ignored during parsing.
 Comments cannot contain commas.